iyashjayesh/Data-Structures-and-Algorithm/Arrays/given an array check if there exists a subarray with sum=0.md

 ```

 ## Approach 3: Prefix Sum + Hashing
 - Calculate prefix sum of all elements in the array.
+Create a hash table to store the prefix sum.
+- We can use unordered_set to store the prefix sum.
+- Will keep on adding the prefix sum to the hash table and check if the prefix sum is already present in the hash table.
 - If the prefix sum is 0, then the subarray from 0 to the current index is 0.
-- If the prefix sum is already present in the array, then the subarray from the index of the previous occurence of the prefix sum to the current index is 0.

 - Time complexity: O(n)
 - Space complexity: O(n)